Nationals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Xander Bogaerts and the San Diego Padres hit the field against Lane Thomas and the Washington Nationals on Wednesday at 7:05 PM ET, in the second of a three-game series at Nationals Park.
+Juan Soto and the San Diego Padres will play Jeimer Candelario and the Washington Nationals at Nationals Park in the final of a three-game series, on Thursday at 4:05 PM ET.

-The Padres are -145 moneyline favorites in this matchup against the Nationals (+120).
-A 9.5-run total has been set in this contest.
+The favored Padres have -175 moneyline odds to win against the underdog Nationals, who are listed at +145.
+The total is 9.5 runs for the contest (with +100 odds to go over and -120 odds to go under).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.